Skip to Main Content

 The GACRC regularly hosts training sessions on a number of subjects relevant to the use of its computational and storage resources.
 Prospective UGA users are required to attend an introductory session before being granted access to any of the GACRC compute resources.

-The GACRC manages over 1,200 software packages, utilities, compilers and libraries.
+The GACRC manages over 1,800 software packages, utilities, compilers and libraries.

 Major Equipment: The computational resources at the GACRC encompasses a Linux cluster as well as a multi-tiered storage environment that serves it.

-The GACRC's current research-dedicated Linux cluster, called Sapelo2, presents the following resources, purchased over a number of years since 2018.
-Included in this list are over 120 compute nodes in various configurations, purchased through the GACRC’s Faculty Buy-In program.
+The GACRC's current research-dedicated Linux cluster, called Sapelo2, currently host 600 compute nodes.
+The overall core count of the cluster as it stands in July 2025 is 51,060 with a total memory footprint of 268.1TB, as well as 215 GPUs of various models.
+Included in this count are over 120 compute nodes in various configurations, purchased through the GACRC’s Faculty Buy-In program.

 The cluster's inter-nodal fabric is an EDR InfiniBand based on Mellanox EDR SB7800/SB7890 switches, arranged in a 2:1 fat tree configuration.